Skip to main content

 The Science of Visual Learning

-Mind maps leverage this by:
+Mind maps use this by:

 • Creating visual patterns that your brain recognizes instantly